dominicamstutz/dominicamstutz.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dominic Amstutz is a PhD candidate in sociology at The Chinese University of Hong Kong, awarded the Hong Kong PhD Fellowship Scheme by the Research Grants Council of Hong Kong.
+His research focuses on social networks, community, and social cohesion, specifically studying the link between personal community and generalized solidarity.
+He also investigates class- and gender-based inequalities in community formation and social capital.